swereta/swereta/README.md

 - 👀 I’m interested in data optimization
 - 🌱 I’m currently learning about web development
 - 📫 How to reach me ...
-- App Brainstorming Section:
-  3-5 favorite apps
-     - 2-3 features I like about them

 <!---